-ApsaraDB for Redis offers two editions, Community Edition and Enhanced Edition (Tair).
-ApsaraDB for Redis Enhanced Edition (Tair) has two instance types: the performance-enhanced instances and the hybrid-storage instances.
+ApsaraDB for Redis provides Community Edition and Enhanced Edition (Tair).
+ApsaraDB for Redis Enhanced Edition (Tair) allows you to create performance-enhanced instances.
 This topic describes how to create an ApsaraDB for Redis instance to meet your business requirements.

 - An Alibaba Cloud account is created.
 For more information, see Create your Alibaba Cloud account.

 - To create a pay-as-you-go instance, you must keep sufficient balance in your account.

 For more information, see Billable items and prices.

 - Log on to the ApsaraDB for Redis console.